 “Be every-fing that you need” indeed.
-If my partner sent me this, I’d melt on the spot.
+If my husband sent me this, I’d melt on the spot.
 Hell, yeah, you can go to the game!

 There you go… a few ideas, some angles, but no formula.
 It’s all just about applying the principles of best practice sponsorship to one of the most flexible and ubiquitous marketing channels you’ve got.
+And as those channels continue to change – becoming even more amazing – just keep applying best practice, and you’ll know the direction to go.
 Not sure you understand best practice well enough?
-I suggest you download my white paper, “Last Generation Sponsorship” for a primer.
+I suggest you download my white paper, “Last Generation Sponsorship Redux” for a primer.